jun-liu/RssReader/README.md

-Rss Reader - MindHacks
+Rss Reader
-Andorid/IOS(Phonegap)
+---
+-MindHacks
+A RSS-reader for Andorid/IOS(Phonegap).